wonghang/jleague_rating/INPUT.md

 The problem is as follow:

 There are $n$ players playing among each other in a zero-sum game for several times.
 Assume a WIN score 1 mark, a DRAW score 0.5 marks and a LOSE scores 0 marks.
-We obtained a score matrix $S = (s_{ij})$.
+We obtain a score matrix $S = (s_{ij})$.

 We want to compute a rating $r_i$ for each player $i$ from the score matrix $S$.
 The ratings should capture the relative strength of the players.